Murex Helps Client Comply with Regulator Fair Value Determination Request

 Currency swap example

 Consider the simple example of a currency swap.
 If we look at the value of the contract once initial amounts are settled and final amounts are fixed, the only prices needed to value the contract are in the interest rate curves used to discount the final amounts in each leg.
 One can comply with the rule by using an interest rate curve quoted in bid to discount the received (i.e., long) leg, and an interest rate curve quoted in ask to discount the paid (i.e., short) leg.

 In the case of a currency swap, since there are flows in two distinct currencies and it is clear which flows relate to the long leg and which flows relate to the short leg, it can seem as if applying the bid or ask quotes to discount the individual cash flows makes sense.

 Interest rate swap example

 Now, take an interest rate derivative, such as an interest rate swap.
 It can seem initially tempting to extend the reasoning used above for the currency swap, discounting the received leg with an interest rate curve quoted in bid, and the paid leg with a curve quoted in ask.

-However, Murex argued that this approach by leg, while making sense for an FX outright or a currency swap, would be limiting for other derivatives.
+Murex advised that the above-described approach by leg, while making sense for an FX outright or a currency swap, would be limiting for other derivatives, and therefore problematic.
 For example, in the case of an interest rate swap, the determination of whether a position is long or short depends on the underlying instrument and not just the direction of individual cash flows.